quicwg/quic-v2/draft-ietf-quic-v2.md

 server sent the Retry and the connection IDs used in the exchange, as described in {{Section 7.3 of QUIC}}.

-The server SHOULD start sending its Initial packets using the negotiated version as soon as it decides to change.
+As the server cannot send CRYPTO frames until it has processed the client's transport parameters, it MUST send all CRYPTO frames in Initial packets using the negotiated version.
+The client learns the negotiated version from the first Initial CRYPTO frame it successfully processes, and MUST discard any packets with a higher packet number that use the original version.

 Before the server is able to process transport parameters from the client, it might need to respond to Initial packets from the client.
-For these packets the server uses the original version.
+For these packets, the server uses the original version.

-A client learns the negotiated version from the version field of the first successfully processed Initial packet that is not equal to the original version.
-If it processes no such packet, it learns the negotiated version from the first successfully processed Handshake packet, which might indicate that no version change takes place.

 Once the client has learned the negotiated version, it SHOULD send subsequent Initial packets using that version.
 The server MUST NOT discard its original version Initial receive keys until it successfully processes a Handshake packet with the negotiated version.

-Both endpoints MUST send Handshake or 1-RTT packets using the negotiated version.
+Both endpoints MUST send Handshake and 1-RTT packets using the negotiated version.
 An endpoint MUST drop packets using any other version.
 Endpoints have no need to generate the keying material that would allow them to decrypt or authenticate such packets.